 How do you and your co-owners decide between becoming joint tenants or tenants in common?
 It ultimately depends on your situation and who you want to co-own your property with.
 Carefully consider which option is best for you, or you risk causing problems later.

-- They both need a joint mortgage to secure a jointly owned property – although tenants in common do technically qualify for separate mortgages, most lenders won't offer this option
+• Both joint tenants and tenants in common need a joint mortgage to secure a jointly owned property – although tenants in common could technically qualify for separate mortgages, most lenders won't offer this option

 Ownership Percentage Options for Tenants in Common